Here are 31 stars you might be surprised to learn are military veterans.

 He served as a gunnery and communications officer, including a stint on board a ship engaged in anti-submarine warfare.
 It was a perilous assignment that left Douglas injured when a depth charge accidentally exploded.

 He received a medical discharge and would enjoy a long life and a long career in the movies.
-He was nominated for three Academy Awards and was given an honorary lifetime Oscar in 1996.
+The late actor was nominated for three Academy Awards and was given an honorary lifetime Oscar in 1996.

 7. Morgan Freeman

 Morgan Freeman watched war movies as a kid in the 1940s and dreamed of becoming a fighter pilot.
 He signed up for the U.S. Air Force in 1955 but was disappointed to land an assignment as a radar technician.

 But when he was finally given the opportunity to train as a fighter pilot, it felt like he was "sitting in the nose of a bomb."
 He told AARP Magazine he had a "very clear epiphany" that he didn't really want to fly a fighter plane.